 - Be a little alert and check the source.

-- Make sure that you had applied for any such lottery or gift scheme
+- Make sure that you have applied for any such lottery or gift scheme

 - Not to give any kind of bank or personal details.